How to Install Fedora 38 with Snapshot and Rollback Support

 /dev/vda 100G

-The system root will be installed on the btrfs main volume (/dev/vda2).
-I’ll then create the following subvolumes on the system root to keep them out of root file system snapshots.
+I will be installing the system root on the btrfs main volume (/dev/vda2).
+Then, on the system root, I'll create the following subvolumes to keep them out of root file system snapshots.
+In the end, this is how the disk layout looks.

 NAME MOUNTPOINT TYPE